-I am excited to welcome you to our new website.
-We have worked very hard to make the site not only more user-friendly and more visually appealing, but also to develop a site that becomes your ‘go to’ place for information.
+I am excited to welcome you to our website.
+We are working very hard to make the site not only more user-friendly and more visually appealing, but also to develop a site that becomes your ‘go to’ place for information.
 We will continue to populate the site with information for everyone in your district, from professional development opportunities, to networking sessions to a repository of educational articles, research and data.

 District Administrators will have a one-stop source for PAC information, data from requested surveys, presentations from CESA 11 workshops or presenters, and a collection of the work done on a variety of specific topics by the steering committee or our administrators as a whole.

 Principals, teachers, directors, specialists, Head Start families and personnel, paraprofessionals, office staff, custodians, school board members and bus drivers will all find useful information to assist them in their everyday work.
-As we continue to work together to address the changes and challenges in accountability, instructional strategies, curriculum, special education, leadership, technology, and finances, we hope that CESA 11, and the new website can be of service to you.
+As we continue to work together to address the changes and challenges in accountability, educator effectiveness, instructional strategies, curriculum, special education, leadership, technology, and finances, we hope that CESA 11, and this website can be of service to you.